fronrich/NKRYPT/README.md

 Upon encrypting, this program will give the client a String which contains all 4 keys.
 This String can be used to decrypt the encrypted message.
 The keys are randomly generated and are unique to each file.

+Purpose:

+Being a learning software developer / philosopher, and I am developing this open-source project as a way for the general public to protect confidential information from malicious parties.
+I hope that the techniques in this encryption / decryption program can be implemented with people seen as ends rather than means, as they are in Kantian philosophy.

+I believe that the respect of an individuals privacy is a categorical imperative, so long as what the individual holds private does not compromise the well being of other individuals.
+I hope that this is kept in mind to the users of this software.